Vision and mission

 We seek to contribute to change through:

 - Knowledge management and communication to identify knowledge gaps, filter and share evidence-based information.

 - Amplification and awareness-raising of marginalised perspectives to extend the reach, uptake and influence of members, ideas and initiatives.

 - Inclusive multi-stakeholder dialogues among key stakeholders and representatives to facilitate collective learning and action.

 - Community-building among diverse members, followers and partners in the SIANI network.

-Our diverse network of more than 3000 members represents a wide range of perspectives, ideas, insights and approaches.
-Since 2008, SIANI has become a facilitator of choice for anyone who works with and is interested in sustainable agriculture, food security and nutrition, particularly in low and middle-income countries.
+Our diverse network of more than 4500 members represents a wide range of perspectives, ideas, insights and approaches.
+Since 2008, SIANI has become a hub for anyone who works with and is interested in sustainable agriculture, food security and nutrition, particularly in low-income contexts.

 SIANI was founded in 2008 to increase the understanding of the pivotal role of agriculture for sustainable development.
 From the start, SIANI’s objectives were to lay the foundation for a networking platform for cross-sectoral knowledge exchange on agriculture and development between network members and partners.